dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 Factory constructors can return instances of different classes.
 For example a factory constructor might return a subclass.

+The following example demonstrates a factory constructor returning objects from a cache.

 {% pc dart 0 %}
 class Logger {